Rootbay/Aegis/docs/TECHNICAL_DETAILS.md

 - **Ban:** Removes a user from the server and adds them to a ban list, preventing them from rejoining.
 - **Mute:** Revokes a user's ability to send messages or speak in voice channels.
 Can be time-limited.
 - **Moderation Log:** All moderation actions (kicks, bans, mutes, etc.) are recorded in a local, encrypted audit log that is only accessible to administrators.

+---

+## Manual QA Checklist

+To guard against regressions in the realtime messaging pipeline:

+- Send a message from one client and confirm it appears exactly once after a `messages-updated` broadcast (no duplicate optimistic entries).
+- React to the freshly received realtime message and verify the reaction persists without requiring a manual refresh.